 - Close, deliberate paraphrase of another’s work, published or unpublished, without acknowledgement.

-- Turning in a paper previously written for another course (unless approved by the instructor), or one paper for two current courses, without permission of the instructors.
+- Turning in a paper previously written for another course (unless approved by the instructor), or one paper for two current courses, without permission of both instructors.

 - Deliberately using false citations to give the appearance of acknowledgement and research.